Database Management

 How

-To update the Sync Function and fully resync, you are recommended to follow the steps in Steps to Update and Resync.
+To update the Sync Function and fully resync, you’re recommended to follow the steps in Steps to Update and Resync.

-This is an expensive operation because it requires every document in the database to be processed by the new function.
+This is an expensive operation because the new function must process every document in the database.

-The database can accept no requests until this process is complete because no user’s full access privileges are known until all documents have been scanned.
-Therefore, the Sync Function update will result in application downtime whilst the database is offline (that is, between the call to the /{db}/_offline and /{db}/_online endpoints in Steps to Update and Resync.
+The database cannot accept requests until this process completes because the database does not know any user’s full access privileges until it scans all documents.
+Therefore, the Sync Function update results in application downtime whilst the database is offline (that’s between the call to the /{db}/_offline and /{db}/_online endpoints in Steps to Update and Resync.

 Steps to Update and Resync